abudaan/vega-multi-view/README.md

 In the resolve function of the `createViews` promise we have to enable hover event processing for spec1 because `hover` defaults to false and it hasn't been overridden in the runtime.
 The runtime of spec2 has already overridden the global `hover` setting.

+The [`vega-specs` project](https://github.com/abudaan/vega-specs) shows how you can create Vega specs in javascript and export them in several formats (json, yaml, bson or as a template).

 ### Advanced example #2

 ```javascript